Story

 Marcelo Segall’s installation One Million (2025) confronts viewers with the intertwined forces of power, money and violence, inviting reflection and dialogue.

-On one side, the euro sign is built from fragile porcelain figurines, symbols of innocence and domesticity repurposed into the language of finance.
-On the other, a rifle assembled in the same way embodies aggression and control.
-Together they reveal how lives and values are absorbed into systems of capital and conflict.
+To one side, the euro symbol is formed from delicate porcelain figurines.
+These symbols of innocence and domestic life are reimagined as fragile instruments of finance.
+On the other side, a rifle assembled from the same materials speaks to aggression and control.
+Together, these elements reveal how human lives and personal values are absorbed into the machinery of capital and conflict.

-The work carries a price tag of one million.
-It challenges viewers to join the dialogue and confront a deeper question: what is the true cost of power, and who is willing to pay it?
-By doing so, it invites audiences to reflect on their own positions within these dynamics.
+The work carries a price tag of one million euros and poses a direct question to its audience.
+What is the true cost of power, and who is willing to pay it?
+Segall invites viewers to reflect on their own place within these dynamics and to consider the systems they uphold or resist.

 No items found.